Cherish0308/XYZ_Migration/README.md

 This codebase simulates a **Snowflake → Redshift** migration for the **dynamic pricing & utilization engine**, using Python 3, S3 and AWS Lambda with a SOLID, testable architecture.

-It is designed as a portfolio-quality repository that shows how I would structure a real-world migration project for a role like:
+It is designed as a portfolio-quality repository that shows how I would structure a real-world migration project

-- **Senior Data Engineer – Snowflake / Redshift Migration**
-- **AWS Data Engineer – Redshift & S3-based Data Warehouse**

 ## 2. Business Problem